dell/csm-docs/content/docs/authorization/configuration/powerflex/_index.md

     - Update `authorization.proxyHost` to the hostname of the CSM Authorization Proxy Server.

     - Update `authorization.skipCertificateValidation` to `true` or `false` depending on if you want to disable or enable certificate validation of the CSM Authorization Proxy Server.

+    Example:

+    ```
+    authorization:
+      enabled: true

+      # sidecarProxyImage: the container image used for the csm-authorization-sidecar.
+      # Default value: dellemc/csm-authorization-sidecar:v1.7.0
+      sidecarProxyImage: dellemc/csm-authorization-sidecar:v1.7.0

+      # proxyHost: hostname of the csm-authorization server
+      # Default value: None
+      proxyHost: csm-authorization.com

+      # skipCertificateValidation: certificate validation of the csm-authorization server
+      # Allowed Values:
+      #   "true" - TLS certificate verification will be skipped
+      #   "false" - TLS certificate will be verified
+      # Default value: "true"
+      skipCertificateValidation: true
+    ```

     **Operator**